MICR-21/Vote-X/README.md

 - Email Verification: Email verification is implemented to prevent fraudulent registrations.

+- Candidate Registration: Candidates were added and displayed for voters to see.

+- Adding Election Module: Election was created with a timed duration and expires after a certain time.
+-

 ## Technologies Incorporated

 - Laravel: Backend framework for building the application.